-At Options for Women, we don’t only help women who are facing unplanned pregnancies, we are also committed to helping both women and men make healthy, informed decisions about their health.
+At Options for Women Pregnancy Help Clinic, we lovingly provide support for women who are facing unplanned pregnancies.
+We are also committed to helping both women and men make healthy, informed decisions about their health.
 There are many misconceptions and myths surrounding sexually transmitted diseases.
-Let’s dispel 5 myths surrounding STDs so that you can be on the right track towards happy AND healthy relationships.
+Let’s dispel 5 STD myths vs. facts so that you can be on the right track towards happy AND healthy relationships.

 One in two people will contract an STD by the age of 25.
 You may have only had sex with one person, but if he or she has had sex with other people, you are susceptible to anything your partner has been exposed to.
 Knowing your partner’s sexual history, is beneficial to protect your sexual health.